timescale/docs/timescaledb/quick-start/python.md

 all be executed on the hypertable.

 A hypertable is defined by a standard schema with column names and types, with at least one column specifying a time value.
-[Read more about hypertables][hypertable-docs].
+Learn more about using hypertables in the [API documentation][hypertable-api].

 ### Step 1: Formulate the CREATE TABLE SQL statement for your hypertable